brainix/pottery/README.md

 [Redis](http://redis.io/) is awesome, :grinning: but [Redis commands](http://redis.io/commands) are not always fun. :rage:  Pottery is a Pythonic way to access Redis.
-If you know how to use Python dicts and sets, then you already know how to use Pottery.
+If you know how to use Python dicts, then you already know how to use Pottery.

 [![Build Status](https://travis-ci.org/brainix/pottery.svg)](https://travis-ci.org/brainix/pottery)